 What is PCI DSS?

 Merchant Level 2 generally applies to merchants processing, storing, or transmitting 1 million or more transactions (up to 6 million) per year.
 That’s the PCI DSS standard.
-But the major credit cards also have their own designated merchant levels, so your organization’s designation depends partly on which cards it accepts.
+But the major credit cards also have their designated merchant levels, so your organization’s designation depends partly on which cards it accepts.

-Filling out and submitting a Self-Assessment Questionnaire—a lengthy process in itself with as many as 281 requirements to address—is one of several tasks those in PCI compliance Level 2 must complete before completing their Attestation of Compliance.
+Filling out and submitting a Self-Assessment Questionnaire—a lengthy process with as many as 281 requirements to address—is one of several tasks those in PCI compliance Level 2 must complete before completing their Attestation of Compliance.

 The PCI DSS compliance criteria and requirements for merchant and service provider Level 2 are: